-Improvement Theme Objective Timescale / Rating Evidence Manage individual and team performance Continues to drive forward a performance culture with teams and individuals within the service. ✓ Developing, managing and monitoring performance across the service is embedded in day to day work.
-The daily allocation and monitoring of workloads, has allowed Team Managers to manage and shift resource as and when required to meet demands on the service. ✓ A business case was presented to Head of Place Development to gain approval to recruit to the service.
-The recruitment of Grade 8, 7 and 6 posts are now complete.
-New team members have commenced employment.
-Financial Budget Monitoring ✓ Session took place with all Team Managers on the control and management of the Building Standards Budget.
-This work provides a platform for continually reviewing our service spend.
+Improvement Theme Objective Timescale / Rating Evidence Leadership and Management Sustainable Improvements ✓ Promote a culture of efficiency and sustainability and be held accountable for delivering services cost effectively.
+Complete Team Manager Development ✓ Ongoing programme of coaching and mentoring with all team managers.
+Activities included "conversation spotlight" (coaching on what can often be difficult conversations).
+Manage individual and team performance ✓ Continues to drive forward a performance culture with teams and individuals within the service.
+Complete Workload Monitoring ✓ Developing, managing and monitoring performance across the service is embedded in day to day work.
+The daily allocation and monitoring of workloads, has allowed Team Managers to manage and shift resource as and when required to meet demands on the service.